pekrau/adhoc/docs/API_tutorial.md

 Creating a task
 ---------------

 Now for some real work.
-We want to use BLAST to search a nucleotide query against a nucleotide database.
+We want to use BLAST to search a protein query against a protein database.
 The [blastp](../blastp) tool does that.

 The basic idea with the Adhoc web service is that one does a HTTP POST to the chosen tool with all required input data in an appropriate representation.